 Adrenaline, and looking after ourselves

-During earthquakes and other scary or surprising events, our brains react chemically – releasing adrenaline.
+During scary or surprising events, our brains react chemically – releasing adrenaline.

 This response is our natural alarm system – our body telling us to be alert and ready for action.
 It's there to help us, but afterwards we can feel shaky, queasy or on-edge, and it can make it hard for us to concentrate.
 It can also result in strong emotional responses such as anger or crying.